-- Provide ongoing supervision of the Homeless Programs Manager (HPM) through the County Manager by: - i.
-Conducting joint annual performance reviews of the HPM with the County Manager, after gathering input from the Chair of the Leadership Team and others, as appropriate; - Approving an annual work plan for the HPM based on the goals of the Plan, subject to final approval by the County Manager; - Meeting with and reviewing the work plan with the HPM and the County Manager quarterly; - iv.
-Participating in interviews for the hiring of the HPM; - Making recommendations to the County Manager regarding performance concerns related to the HPM. - Operate its program on the same fiscal year as that operated by the Towns and County. - Not have supervisory authority over any Town or County staff who may be assigned to provide assistance to the Leadership Team or Executive Team. - Meet quarterly, with staff support, to review progress under the annual work plan.

-B. Towns and the County will:

-- Provide office space and supplies for the use of the Partnership staff as needed and available. - Provide staff assistance as needed to support the Executive Team and Leadership Team subject to Town Manager and County Manager direction. - Provide an annual appointment from the elected governing bodies to the Leadership/Executive Team. - 4.
-Assist with the annual implementation efforts of the Plan. - Continue to support the Partnership. - Determine the amount of funding to be provided by each partner by utilizing a population-based formula based on the latest Census data.

-Based upon the 2020 Census data, the percentage contributions, subject to each jurisdiction's approval, are as follows:
+1. Provide ongoing supervision of the Coordinator through the County Manager by:

+- i.
+Conducting joint annual performance reviews of the Coordinator with the Manager, after gathering input from the Chair of the Leadership Team and others, as appropriate; - ii.
+Approving an annual work plan for the Coordinator based on the goals of the Plan, subject to final approval by the Manager; iii.
+Meeting with and reviewing the work plan with the Coordinator and the - Manager quarterly ; - iv.
+Participating in interviews for the hiring of the Coordinator; - v.
+Making recommendations to the Manager regarding performance concerns related to the Coordinator. - 2.
+Operate its program on the same fiscal year as that operated by the Towns and County. - 3.
+Not have supervisory authority over any Town or County staff who may be assigned to provide assistance to the Leadership Team or Executive Team. - 4.
+Meet quarterly, with staff support, to review progress under the annual work plan. - B. Towns and County will: - 1.
+Provide office space and supplies for the use of the Coordinator. - 2.
+Provide staff assistance as needed to support the Executive Team and Leadership Team subject to Town Manager and County Manager direction. - 3.
+Provide an annual appointment from the elected governing bodies to the Leadership/Executive Team. - 4.
+Assist with the annual implementation efforts of the Plan. - 5.
+Continue to support the Partnership. - 6.
+The amount of funding to be provided by each partner will be determined by utilizing a population-based formula based on the latest Census data.
+Based upon the 2010 Census data, the percentage contributions are as follows:
-- Orange County 39.5%

-- Town of Chapel Hill 39.7%
+- Orange County 39%Town of Chapel Hill 41%

-- Town of Carrboro 14.3%
+- Town of Carrboro 15% .

-- Town of Hillsborough 6.5%
+- Town of Hillsborough 5%

-- Receive an annual report from the HPM.
+- 7. Receive an annual report from the Coordinator.

-- Not be required or expected to continue funding Partnership staff should the funding not be available through any one or more of the other partners.

-- Not require or suggest the HPM perform work on goals that are not in her/his work plan for the Partnership.

-- C. The Plan is understood to be a living document that the Partnership will update over time to reflect its accomplishments and the evolution of policies, evidencebased practices, and funding.

-- D. This Memorandum supersedes the 2015 Memorandum of Understanding that supported the Orange County 10-Year Plan to End Chronic Homelessness.
-It will remain in effect for one year from the date of its adoption by all Parties.
-Memorandum will be renewed for up to five additional two-year terms if agreed upon by all parties.
-Revisions will be presented to the Executive Team for consideration no later than the final quarterly meeting of the Executive Team prior to expiration of the one year term.
-Any Party hereto may withdraw from the Memorandum by providing written notice to every other Party at least 6 months prior to the start of the fiscal year in which the Party wishes to withdraw.
+- Not be required or expected to continue funding the Coordinator position should the funding not be available through any one or more of the other partners. - 9.
+Not require or suggest the Coordinator perform work on goals that are not in her/his work plan for the Partnership. - C. The Plan is understood to be a living document that the Partnership will update over time to reflect its accomplishments and the evolution of policies, evidence-based practices, and funding. - D. This Memorandum supersedes the 2008 Memorandum of Understanding that supported the Orange County 10-Year Plan to End Chronic Homelessness.
+It will remain in effect for two years from the date of its adoption by all Parties.
+The Memorandum may be renewed for up to five additional two-year terms.
+Any Party hereto may withdraw from the Memorandum by providing written notice to every other Party at least 12 months prior to the start of the fiscal year in which the Party wishes to withdraw.